jdx/mise/README.md

 rtx is a tool for managing programming language and tool versions.
 For example, use this to install a particular version of node.js and ruby for a project.
-Using `rtx activate`, you can have your shell automatically switch to the correct node and ruby versions when you `cd` into the project's directory.
+Using `rtx activate`, you can have your shell automatically switch to the correct node and ruby versions when you `cd` into the project's directory[^cd].
 Other projects on your machine can use a different set of versions.

 rtx is inspired by [asdf](https://asdf-vm.com) and uses asdf's vast [plugin ecosystem](https://github.com/asdf-vm/asdf-plugins) under the hood.
 However, it is _much_ faster than asdf and has a more friendly user experience.